Fire-is-Born/MyDFIR-Microsoft-Challenge/README.md

 <img width="2148" height="1073" alt="image" src="https://github.com/user-attachments/assets/953e4665-5348-4228-8212-978a45a09576" />

+## Creating a Failed Login Visualisation

 Created a visualisation in the Microsoft Sentinel workbook to identify which accounts had the highest number of failed login attempts.

-Windows **Event ID 4625** represents a failed account logon, so I used the following KQL query:
+Windows **Event ID 4625** represents a failed account logon.
+I used the following KQL query:

 ```kusto
 SecurityEvent